aturfah/eou-grimoire-editor/README.md

 Launch the grimoire editor program and load the save file.
 You should see a screen similar to the one below on the left.
 I am going to change Raging Edge to Wolf Pack; once I begin typing Wolf Pack into the field it should auto-complete.
 Click `Enter` or `Return` and it should register the new skill.
 In addition, you can click `Up` or `Down` to cycle through the auto-complete options.
 If you want a level 10 Wolf Pack, you can use the dropdown to the side of the skill name and select the desired level, as I have done in the image on the right.

 We can also edit the name of the character who generated the grimoire.
-A blank entry is Unknown origin; in this case I'm going to set the generator to be "Doot."
+A blank entry is Unknown origin; in this case I'm going to set the generator to be "Doot Do0t" as dummy text.
 Remember to hit `Enter` to register the changes.
 I'm also going to make the grimoire slightly damaged, even though it has a level 10 skill.

 <div align="center">
 <img src="img/eou_grim_1.jpg" alt="Change skill" width="80%"/>